 MKC: Why do you choose to write STEM books?

 Kirsten: I think I gravitate to STEM books for a few reasons.
 First, I do have a background in STEM.
 For many years, I worked in public affairs at NASA, which gave me a crash course in STEM communication.
 I’m also intrigued by how scientists and engineers go about their work; I find so many parallels between STEM processes and the process of writing and publishing books.
 STEM and writing are deeply creative fields that require deep observation, a willingness to revise ideas, and dogged persistence.
 Finally, I gravitate to underdogs and people who turn traditional notions on their heads.
 That means I often write women’s stories, whether they are in STEM or other fields, or even fictional characters like Wonder Woman.

 Wood, Wire, Wings: Emma Lilian Todd Invents an Airplane (Calkins Creek, 2020) by Kirsten W. Larson and illustrated by Tracy Subisak.

 Download a complete educator’s guide and access other teaching resources on the author’s website.
 You’ll find all the resources here.

 … – . — – ..- . … -.. .- -.– … – . — – ..- . … -.. .- -.– … – . — – ..- . … -.. .- -.–

-Your host is Mary Kay Carson, author of Alexander Graham Bell for Kids, Mission to Pluto, Weird Animals, and other nonfiction books for kids. @marykaycarson
+Your host is Mary Kay Carson, author of Wildlife Ranger Action Guide, The Tornado Scientist, Alexander Graham Bell for Kids, Mission to Pluto, and other nonfiction books for kids. @marykaycarson